-Hospital volunteers and BSWANKY raise funds for hospital patients
+Hospital volunteers and Bswanky raise funds for hospital patients

-VENICE — BSWANKY and hospital volunteers of Venice are teaming up to raise funds benefiting patients and visitors of Venice Regional Bayfront Health.
+BSWANKY and Hospital Volunteers of Venice are teaming up to raise funds benefiting patients and visitors of Venice Regional Bayfront Health.

 With volunteer work temporarily suspended, they still work to help the hospital’s mission, according to a news release from the hospital.

-BSWANKY, a Sarasota luxury handbag retailer, “is donating one of the company’s most exclusive handbags, of which only five were made, to the Hospital Volunteers of Venice for auction to help raise funds for scholarships, grants and medical equipment, such as chest pillows for open-heart surgery patients,” the news release states.
+BSWANKY, a Sarasota luxury handbag retailer, is donating one of the company’s “most exclusive” handbags, of which only five were made, to the Hospital Volunteers of Venice for auction to help raise funds for scholarships, grants and medical equipment, such as chest pillows for open-heart surgery patients, the release states.

 All handbags on BSWANKY’s website will give back 10% to the Hospital Volunteers of Venice until May 22, according to the news release.